jguest/petrol/README.md

 ### Use It

-#### as a query builder
+#### As a query builder

+This:

 ```java
 Petrol.select("*").from("table").toPlainString();
 ```

-will produce:
+will produce the following SQL:

 ```sql
 SELECT * FROM table
 ```

-"Oh, that's even longer than writing the SQL!
-Why would you want that?"
+*"Oh, that's even longer than writing the SQL!
+Why would you want that?"*

 Oh, because: